aftix/hblog/content/post/bacon.md

 as a new variable.
 The initial condition is then represented as
 \\[ \\vec{y}(t_0) = \\vec{y}_0 \\]

-These equations immediatly lead to the first algorithm for solving initial value problems, Euler's method.
-Consider this question: given a timestep \\( \Delta t \\), what is the corresponding \\( \\Delta \\vec{y} \\)?
+These equations immediately lead to the first algorithm for solving initial value problems, Euler's method.
+Consider this question: given a time-step \\( \Delta t \\), what is the corresponding \\( \\Delta \\vec{y} \\)?
 We can approximate
 \\( \\Delta \\vec{y} / \\Delta t \\approx \\mathrm{d}\\vec{y}/\\mathrm{d}t = f(t, \\vec{y}) \\),
 (that is, use the tangent line to estimate the function), leading to \\( \Delta \\vec{y} = f(t, \\vec{y} )\\Delta t \\).
 This gives us an iterative algorithm, \\( \\vec{y}\_{i + 1} = \\vec{y}\_{i} + f(t, \\vec{y})\\Delta t \\).
 This
 is Euler's method.
-From the starting conditions, pick a timestep and iterate until you reach the end.
+From the starting conditions, pick a time-step and iterate until you reach the end.

 So how good is Euler's method?
 Not very good.
 As an example, imagine solving